Billaferd/QuantumNexus/Players/Deck Creation Guide.md

 ​1.1 The 200 CP Budget: A Point-Buy Philosophy

-​The single most defining constraint in Quantum Nexus deck building is the Command Point (CP) budget.
-The main deck—which includes all Unit, Leader, Asset, Event, Upgrade, and Terrain cards—must contain cards with a maximum total CP value of 200\.
-Each of these cards features its CP cost prominently in its top-left corner, serving as a constant reminder of its impact on your overall budget.
-Mission Cards are explicitly excluded from this 200 CP limit and function under a separate system, which will be detailed later.
+​The single most defining constraint in Quantum Nexus deck building is the Requisition Point (RP) budget.
+The main deck—which includes all Unit, Leader, Asset, Event, Upgrade, and Terrain cardsmust contain cards with a maximum total RP value of 200, establishing a strict power ceiling that is entirely divorced from the runtime Command Point (CP) action economy utilized during live gameplay.
+Each of these cards features its RP cost prominently in its top-right corner, serving as a constant reminder of its impact on your overall budget.
+Mission Cards are explicitly excluded from this 200 RP limit and function under a separate system, which will be detailed later.

 ​Crucially, the rules place no specific minimum or maximum limit on the number of individual cards in the main deck, the cost of the cards will dictate the deck size.
 This creates a fundamental departure from many other trading card games that mandate a fixed card count.
 Quantum Nexus instead employs a "point-buy" system, forcing a critical strategic tension between the quantity of cards in a deck and their individual quality, as measured by CP cost.